CATs: Cost Aggregation Transformers for Visual Correspondence: Experiments

 \subsection{Analysis}

 \paragraph{Visualizing Self-Attention.} We visualize the multi-level attention maps obtained from the Transformer aggregator.
 As shown in~\figref{fig:attention}, the learned self-attention map at each level exhibits different aspect.
-With these self-attentions, our networks can leverage multi-level correlations to capture hierarchical semantic feature representations effectively. \paragraph{Run-time.}
+With these self-attentions, our networks can leverage multi-level correlations to capture hierarchical semantic feature representations effectively. \paragraph{Memory and run-time.}

-In Table~\ref{tab:runtime-main-paper}, we show the run-time comparison to NC-Net~\cite{rocco2018neighbourhood}, SCOT~\cite{liu2020semantic} and DHPF~\cite{min2020learning} with CATs.
-For a fair comparison, the run-times are obtained using a single NVIDIA GeForce RTX 2080 Ti GPU and Intel Core i7-10700 CPU.
+In Table~\ref{tab:runtime-main-paper}, we show the memory and run-time comparison to NC-Net~\cite{rocco2018neighbourhood}, SCOT~\cite{liu2020semantic}, DHPF~\cite{min2020learning} and CHM~\cite{min2021convolutional} with CATs.
+For a fair comparison, the results are obtained using a single NVIDIA GeForce RTX 2080 Ti GPU and Intel Core i7-10700 CPU.
 We measure the inference time for both the process without counting feature extraction, and the whole process.
 Thanks to Transformers' fast computation nature, compared to other methods, our method is beyond compare.
+We also find that compared to other cost aggregation methods including 4D, 6D convolutons, OT-RHM and RHM, ours show comparable efficiency in terms of computational cost.
+Note that NC-Net utilizes a single feature map while other methods utilize multi-level feature maps.
+We used the standard self-attention module for implementation, but more advanced and efficient transformer~\cite{liu2021swin} architectures could reduce the overall memory consumption.